jon-harper/OmniBox/docs/support/displays.md

 - MCU displays include various TFT and older 128x64 character LCD diplays.
 - Raspberry Pi displays are TFT displays, usually used with OctoPrint or Klipper.

+It is impotant to note that displays larger than 6" are too large for the panel and should be lid-mounted.
+7" Raspberry Pi TFTs are an example.

 ## MCU Displays

 <figure markdown>